 Diet, exercise, weight control and insulin are the four pillars of successful diabetes treatment.
 Whenever you make diet changes, do so cautiously and slowly.
 Expect some diarrhea and colic when transitions are made to fast.
 Cats are also much more likely to do well when their food is changes so slowly that the change is not noticeable to them.
 When you lower the amount of carbohydrate in your cat’s diet, expect its insulin dose to decrease.
 Never feed these pets dry cat foods of any kind.
 Consider preparing an all-meat diet for your pet at home using a commercial vitamin-mineral supplement.
 You can read about your choices here.

 It usually takes quite a bit more than just offering a low-cal diet to get your cat to loose weight.
 No mater if you prepare the weight loss diet yourself or purchase it from your vet; it requires a strict feeding and lifestyle plan as well.
-It’s going to have to be a joint effort that you can read about here.
+It’s going to have to be a joint effort that you can read about here and here.

 When dieting, do not allow your cat to loose more than 1% of its body weight